microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/uxsetting-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of an [uxSetting](../resources/uxsetting.md) object.
+Read the properties and relationships of a [uxSetting](../resources/uxsetting.md) object.

 ## HTTP request